mosesmupeta/smartcity/Readme.txt

-How to run the Garbage Management System (GMS) Project
+How to run MySmart City Project

 1. Download the  zip file